E Tech Group Builds a PlantPAx Automation Solution for a Cultivated Meat Pilot Plant

 To make a sanitary transfer the EM must sequence through schemes 1 through 6 in order.

-ISA S88 Batch management
+ISA S88 Batch Management

 Equipment phases were configured in the controller using structured text for the Running, Holding, Restarting, Stopping, Aborting, and Resetting sequences.
 Phase parameters and report parameters were created for each phase.